 Even if your pup isn’t showing signs that he’s in severe pain, if he’s limping at all then there’s a problem.

-If your dog’s still limping 48 hours after he got hurt, it’s important to get your fur baby to the vet as soon as possible
+If your dog’s limp is mild but he’s still limping 24 hours after he got hurt, it’s important to get your fur baby to the vet as soon as possible.

 Diagnosis of Sprains in Dogs

-The vet will first start off asking questions about when the injury happened and what signs/symptoms your fur baby displayed at the time.
+The vet will begin by asking questions about when the injury happened and what symptoms your fur baby displayed at the time.
 They’ll then ask for details on how the injury has developed since that time.
-For instance, has pain or swelling become worse?
+For instance, has the pain or swelling become worse?
 What other symptoms have you noticed?
-Is your dog walking worse than when the injury occurred?
+Is your dog’s limp worse than when the injury occurred?
 All of these questions will help give the vet the information they need to determine a possible cause of the pain.
 Next, the vet will give your dog a physical exam.
-They’ll pay special attention to those areas that are painful, including the muscles and joints.
-After the exam, the vet may also order x-rays to check for possible fractures, osteoarthritis, etc.
+They’ll pay special attention to any areas that are painful and will check the range of motion in his joints.
+After the exam, the vet may also need to x-ray your dog to check for possible fractures, signs of osteoarthritis, or evidence of a soft tissue injury.

 In some cases, your vet may also need to perform an arthroscopy.
-This is a surgical procedure where the vet will make a small incision and insert a small scope.
+This is a surgical procedure where the vet will make a small incision and insert a small camera (scope).
 This gives them a clearer image of the sprain or fracture and can help make a definitive diagnosis.
-It’s also possible the vet could order an MRI, which will give the vet a better image of the tissue damage.
-Another diagnostic tool the vet may use is an ultrasound, which also provides a better image of the soft tissue, when compared to an x-ray.
-The vet will then give a diagnosis, based on the level of sprain damage.
+It’s also possible the vet could suggest a CT scan or an MRI scan, which will give the vet a more detailed image of any tissue or bone damage.
+Another diagnostic tool the vet may use is ultrasound which they can use to better visualize soft tissues such as tendons and ligaments.
+The vet might grade the sprain based on the level of damage.
 These range from Grade I to Grade III:

-- Grade I: only a minor ligament tear, where the joint is undamaged.
-There may be some swelling and pain, but for this level of sprain, your fur baby is most likely able to walk.
+- Grade I: only a minor damage to the ligament, where the joint is undamaged.
+There may be some mild swelling and pain, but your fur baby is most likely able to walk.

-- Grade II: a larger portion of the ligament is torn/stretched, and this may be accompanied by severe swelling.
+- Grade II: a larger portion of the ligament is damaged, and this may be accompanied by severe swelling.
 Your pup may be able to walk, but he’s probably limping or lame.
-The joint will be only partially able to function.

 - Grade III: this is the most severe grade of sprain.
-Here, the ligament is severely damaged, or it could even be completely torn.
-Bones may not be intact and your fur baby isn’t wanting to put any weight on the paw.
+Here, the ligament is completely ruptured.
+Sometimes there may also be bone damage and your fur baby probably won’t put any weight through his leg.

 Treatment

-If he’s too active, he could re-injure the joint, which could cause even more damage
+If he’s too active, he could re-injure the joint, which could cause even more damage.
+Any sprain can take up to several weeks or sometimes months to heal fully.

 Dog Sprained Leg at Home Treatment